Experimental study of turbulent thermal diffusion of inertial particles in a convective turbulence forced by oscillating grids: Experimental setup

-The velocity field is measured with a Particle Image Velocimetry (PIV) system \cite{AD91,RWK07,W00}, consisting in a Nd-YAG laser (Continuum Surelite $2 \times 170$ mJ) and a progressive-scan 12 bit digital CCD camera (with pixel size $6.45 \, \mu$m $\times \, 6.45 \, \mu$m and $1376 \times 1040$ pixels).
+The velocity field is measured with a Particle Image Velocimetry (PIV) system \cite{AD91,RWK07,W00}, consisting of a Nd-YAG laser (Continuum Surelite $2 \times 170$ mJ) and a progressive-scan 12 bit digital CCD camera (with pixel size $6.45 \, \mu$m $\times \, 6.45 \, \mu$m and $1376 \times 1040$ pixels).
 As a tracer for the PIV measurements, we use an incense smoke with spherical solid particles having the mean diameter of $0.7 \mu$m and the material density $\rho_{\rm p}\approx 10^3 \meanrho$, where $\meanrho$ is the mean fluid density.
 The particles are produced by high temperature sublimation of solid incense grains (see for details Ref.~\cite{EKRL22}).

+A series of 530 pairs of images acquired with a frequency 2 Hz are stored for calculating velocity maps and for ensemble and spatial averaging of turbulence characteristics.
+The velocity maps can be considered as independent, since the maximum correlation time of turbulence is about 0.15 s, while the time interval between pairs of images is 0.5 s.

 The velocity fields in the experiments have been measured in a flow domain $209.1 \times 155.4$ mm$^2$ with a spatial resolution of $1376 \times 1024$ pixels, so that a spatial resolution 151 $\mu$m /pixel have been achieved.
 We analyse the velocity field in the probed region with interrogation windows of $16 \times 16$ pixels.
 Using the velocity measurements, various mean-field (see Figs.~\ref{Fig2}--\ref{Fig3}) and turbulent (see Figs.~\ref{Fig4}--\ref{Fig11}) characteristics have been obtained in our experiments.
 In particular, we determine the mean velocity field and mean velocity shear, the root mean square (r.m.s.) velocities, the turbulent anisotropy parameter, the two-point correlation functions of velocity field and the integral scales of turbulence.
-In particular, the integral length scales of turbulence $\ell_y$ and $\ell_z$ are calculated in the horizontal $Y$ and the vertical $Z$ directions from the two-point correlation functions of the velocity field.
-The mean and r.m.s. velocities are determined for every point of a velocity map by averaging over 530 independent maps.
-In the experiments we evaluated the variability between the first and the last 20 velocity maps of the series of the measured velocity field.
-Since very small variability is found, these tests show that 520 velocity maps contain enough data to obtain reliable statistical estimates.
-The size of the probed region does not affect our results.